datacarpentry/semester-biology/exercises/Tidy-data-improving-messy-data-SQL.md

 of some of the Portal Project data.
 Note that there are multiple tabs in this spreadsheet.

 Think about what could be improved about this data.
-In a text file:
+In a text file (*to be turned in as part of the assignment*):

 1-5\.
 Describe five things about this data that are not tidy and how you could
       fix each of those issues.